saya6k/hassio-addon-mattermost/DOCS.md

 You can customize option in web interface after deploy, but it won't last if container volume is lost.

 Make FR for adding more option.
+You can search available option in [Environment configuration settings](https://docs.mattermost.com/configure/environment-configuration-settings.html).

 ## Configuration